Pronominal adverb: Usage in English

-In English, pronominal adverbs are most commonly encountered in literary registers or in legal usage.
+In modern English, pronominal adverbs are most commonly encountered in literary registers or in legal usage.
 They are used frequently by lawyers and drafters of legal documents primarily as a way of avoiding the repetition of names of things in the document (or sometimes as a self-reference to the document itself).
 For this reason, pronominal adverbs are often seen as a type of legal jargon.

 Usage in Dutch

 In Dutch, pronominal adverbs are very common and are almost mandatory in many situations; neglecting to use them often makes a phrase sound unnatural to native speakers.
 Dutch maintains a three-way distinction of reference in its demonstrative pronouns, with pronouns for things close by and far away, and a third pronoun that is unspecific for distance.
 This distinction is faithfully reflected in the use of pronominal adverbs, and other pronouns also often have a corresponding adverbial form.